-- 1a) A competition must include a WCA Delegate and an organization team (consisting of one or more individuals) with the following officials: judges, scramblers and score takers. - 1b) The organization team of a competition is responsible for logistics before, during, and after the competition. - 1c) The WCA Delegate is responsible for ensuring that the competition adheres to the WCA Regulations and any applicable WC. policies or requirements.
-The WCA Delegate may appoint other members of the organization team to carry out specific responsibilities or their behalf, but is ultimately accountable for how these responsibilities are carried out. - 1e) Each event must have one or more judges. - 1e1) A judge is responsible for executing the procedures of the event. - \ 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the WCA Delegate, as long as the judge is able to ensure that all WCA Regulations are followed at all times. - 1e2) Every competitor must be available for judging.
-If required to judge, a competitor may be excused only for a legitimate reasor (e.g. being unfamiliar with a puzzle), at the discretion of the WCA Delegate.
-Penalty: disqualification from an event, multiple events, or all events at that competition (see Regulation 2k). - 1f) Each event must have one or more scramblers.
-Exception: 3x3x3 Fewest Moves. - 1f1) A scrambler applies scramble sequences to prepare puzzles for attempts (see Regulation A2).
+- 1a) A competition must include a WCA Delegate and an organization team (consisting of one or more individuals) with the following officials: judges, scramblers and score takers. - 1b) The organization team of a competition is responsible for logistics before, during, and after the competition. - 1c) The WCA Delegate is responsible for ensuring that the competition adheres to the WCA Regulations and any applicable WCA policies or requirements.
+The WCA Delegate may appoint other members of the organization team to carry out specific responsibilities on their behalf, but is ultimately accountable for how these responsibilities are carried out. - 1c1) The WCA Delegate must ensure that the competition follows the WCA Scramble Accountability Policy. - 1e) Each event must have one or more judges. - 1e1) A judge is responsible for executing the procedures of the event. - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the WCA Delegate, as long as the judge is able to ensure that all WCA Regulations are followed at all times.